omkar-334/P-ID-detection/README.md

 ## First steps

 My first step was to properly define the dataset, so I wrote a script to load the annotations and convert it into a JSON.
 I tried training a yolov8n locally on macOS first, but two problem plagued me -> I was not familiar with yolo format and training on MPS was really slow.
-I kept getting label errors and my system froze at one point.
+I kept getting label errors and my system froze at one point. (wasted one day on this, and I'm also new to macOS)

 So after this I converted the dataset into zip files and uploaded to huggingface (This makes it really easy to download on cloud GPUs, taking ~10s to download 1 GB.
 I used a RTX 4090 on https://vast.ai/products/gpu-cloud for these experiments).
 I then went ahead with Pytorch Faster R-CNN model, and since I already had the annotations, it was easy to use a pytorch dataset and dataloader.